DUAL DIAGNOSIS

 • Struggle to follow through on instructions or finish schoolwork, chores, or duties

-• Have difficulty organizing tasks and activities, follow tasks in sequence, keep materials in order, or manage time
+• Have difficulty organizing tasks and activities, following tasks in sequence, keeping materials in order, or managing time

 • Lose things necessary for tasks or activities, such as school supplies, books, tools, wallets, keys, or cell phones